 5. The Legacy of the Berlin Wall

-The fall of the Berlin Wall marked the reunification of Germany and the symbolic end of the Cold War.
-It became a powerful symbol of freedom, unity, and the triumph of the human spirit over oppression.
+The demolition of the Berlin Wall signified the bringing together of the two Germany’s and represented the breaking of the Cold War.
+It was constantly used as an image of liberty, solidarity or the victory of spirit over the flesh.